Episode 176: The Air and the Sea and the Land

 and people in the present need to know it.

 The scarf he used to wear in the cockpit is there on display.
+The wings he wore on his uniform.

-they are preserved there for people in the future to find.
+They are preserved there for people in the future to find.

 This episode of The Memory Palace was written and produced by me in February of 2021.
+The show gets research assistance from Eliza McGraw.

 Eliza McGraw, I will say, here in February 2025, is the author of the recently released book, Astride, Horses, Women, and a Partnership That Shaped America, which is a book that any history or horse buff in your life will love.